source-separation/tutorial/book/data/introduction.md

 ## Data for source separation is hard to obtain

 Due to copyright, it is hard to obtain and share music recordings for machine learning purposes.
 It is even harder to obtain multi-track recordings that include the isolated stems, as these are rarely made available by artists.
-Fortuntaely, the research community has nonetheless been able to create and share multi-track datasets, as we shall see late.
+Fortunately, the research community has nonetheless been able to create and share multi-track datasets, as we shall see late.
 The size of these datasets is typically very small compared to other machine learning datasets.
 Luckily for us, we have tools to generate multiple, different mixtures from the same set of stems, helping us to maximize what our model can learn from a given set of stems.